 Painting Demonstrations & Workshops:

 I enjoy giving painting workshops and demonstrations to varied groups.
 I believe there is a creative spirit within each of us and through sharing and exploring the tools, techniques and principles of art this creativity can be expressed in ways towards which we are individually inclined.
-Discussion and exercises deepen our understanding while challenges force us to experiment with new possibilities.

 So many times I have heard people say, “I wish I could paint!” or “Do you think I can paint?”.
 Sometimes I think the only thing standing in our way of doing things is fear of failure.
 I have seen over and over again the joy which comes to those who give themselves permission to try!